RituRai-03/HTML-CSS-Certification/README.md

 # HTML-CSS-Certification
-Projects and exercises completed during my HTML &amp; CSS certification.
-Demonstrates core web development skills including semantic HTML, responsive layouts, and modern CSS styling.
+This repository contains the work and certificate earned from my HTML & CSS Certification.
+It demonstrates my ability to build structured, semantic, and responsive web pages using modern front‑end practices.